themagicalmammal/howtolinux/docs/Guide/postinstallation.md

 ## 1. Minimize Button and Button Placement
 Minimize is an important button.
 While I think you can live without it if you use the Super key a lot.
 But, for me, the minimize button seems to be very useful.
 You can get the maximize button too, but it's not that useful because it can be done by double-clicking the title bar.
-If you were a mac user, you might prefer left button placement over the default right placement.
+If you were a Mac user, you might prefer left button placement over the default right placement.
 **Note:** Left Placement glitches the gnome-tweak-tool for some reason don't worry about it just increase the size of the window.
 ![gnome-minimise](https://i.imgur.com/9o78EMM.png)
 ## 2. Battery Percentage